a-whitehouse/game-of-life/README.md

 but it's amazing how quickly you can build interactive apps using the web browser.

 ## TODO
+1. Refactor to follow JS best practices
+2. Add styling to make web page attractive
-1. Allow saving of runs in database
+3. Allow saving of runs in database
-2. Allow addition of custom shapes to dropdown menu by user
+4. Allow addition of custom shapes to dropdown menu by user
-3. Add styling to make web page attractive
-4. Fix shape overlap at grid edge
-5. Refactor to follow JS best practices